svsticky/sadserver/README.md

 are used to e.g. create a new admin user in Koala, and to restart Koala or nginx.

+Templates that have to be parsed and copied to the host, reside in the `ansible/templates` directory.
+That directory follows the hierarchy of the root filesystem on the host, so a template that has to be placed in `/home/koala` on the host resides in `ansible/templates/home/koala` in the repository.
+The file names should also be the same as their target name where possible.
+For more information look at our [Ansible styleguide].

 All variables we use, except for secrets, are stored in `ansible/vars.yml`.
 This variable file is included in the main playbook, and most of the other playbooks.
 In that file are listed, among other things: